 - Capture user actions by sending events.

 Before sending events, you should first plan which user actions to gather.
 Once you’ve made a plan, you can send events to Algolia using the front-end libraries and API clients.
 A REST API, called the Insights API, lies beneath these clients and has a single endpoint.
-For this reason, Algolia sometimes refer to these events as “Insights events”.
+For this reason, Algolia sometimes refers to these events as “Insights events”.
 Because different event types require specific information, it’s best to use the InstantSearch libraries or API clients, which provide distinct methods for sending different event types.

-Once you’ve sent events, you can validate that you are capturing all the necessary information using the Events Debugger.
+Once you’ve sent events, you can validate that you’re capturing all the necessary information using the Events Debugger.

 Insights events (view, click, and conversion) don’t take immediate effect.
-The delay can range from a few minutes to an hour, depending on whether they’re sent after a search or not, and how long after a search they’re sent.
-For a better estimation, see: How long does it take for Insights events to be taken into account?.
+There’s a delay of from a few minutes up to an hour (depending on whether they’re sent after a search or not and how long after a search they’re sent).

 Using Click and Conversion Analytics

 You can access Click and Conversion Analytics either in the Algolia dashboard or programmatically via the Analytics REST API.
-To give a preview of how these metrics can help, consider these three queries that use different words to convey the same intent—to find an eco-friendly refrigerator.
+To show how these metrics can help, consider the following three queries that use different words to convey the same intent: to find an eco-friendly refrigerator.

-Suppose the click-through-rate for the three queries are as follows:
+Suppose the click-through rate for the three queries is as follows: